Hugh Roe O'Donnell: Cause of death

-A now-debunked popular legend claimed O'Donnell was poisoned by Galway merchant James Blake.
+A debunked urban legend claimed O'Donnell was poisoned by Galway merchant James Blake.
 In 1602, Blake approached Lord President Carew with an offer to travel to Spain to assassinate O'Donnell.
 However, on 19 August at Valladolid he outlined a detailed plan to the Duke of Lerma for an anti-English military expedition.
 Historians Frederick M. Jones and Micheline Kerney Walsh speculate Blake was secretly a Spanish agent who proposed the mission to secure safe passage to Spain.
 After O'Donnell's death, Blake was arrested in Valladolid on suspicion of being an English spy, but despite extensive interrogation he was never suspected of poisoning O'Donnell.
 None of O'Donnell's companions (nor his physicians) suspected foul play; at the time, his companions credited his anguish over the diplomatic situation with causing his early death.
 Ultimately there is no evidence Blake assassinated O'Donnell.
 Historians dismiss this theory, and generally believe O'Donnell died of illness.
 Prior to his death he vomited a worm ten measures long.
 It was also reported "a kind of snake or serpent was found within him".
 This could indicate a tapeworm infection or a cancerous tumour.

 End of the Nine Years' War

 The English government recognised Rory O'Donnell (Hugh Roe O'Donnell's younger brother) as the successive ruler of Tyrconnell.

 With O'Donnell's death, Spanish plans to send further assistance to the confederacy were abandoned.
 The Spanish Council of State ignored O'Donnell's request to withhold notice of his death, believing the confederates "should be undeceived, so that they may be able to make the best terms [with the English] they can, bad as the consequences may be".

 Mountjoy sent Rory news of O'Donnell's death and stated "the war was at an end by his death".
 Rory convened a council of his advisors.
 The faction advocating for peace prevailed, though some of Hugh Roe O'Donnell's supporters still refused to believe he was dead.
 In December, Rory surrendered to Mountjoy at Athlone.
 Tyrone went into hiding for several months, but eventually surrendered by signing the Treaty of Mellifont on 30 March 1603, which ended the Nine Years' War.
 Furthermore, the Treaty of London in 1604 ended the Anglo-Spanish War.
-The historian John McCavitt has stated "had [O'Donnell] lived...
+The historian John McCavitt stated "had [O'Donnell] lived...
 It could have changed the course of Irish history forever."